rlguy/Blender-FLIP-Fluids/README.md

 To build the FLIP Fluids addon, some programming experience or prior experience building C/C++ applications is recommended.
 The basics of navigation and executing commands using the command line is also recommended.

 Like our FLIP Fluids addon?
-If you can afford, please consider purchasing a license on the [Blender Market](https://blendermarket.com/products/flipfluids) to help support our continued development of the project.
-Development of the FLIP Fluids addon is funded solely through sales on the marketplace, and as a small team we truly appreciate your support.
+If you can afford, please consider purchasing a license on an [official marketplace](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Official-Marketplaces-of-the-FLIP-Fluids-Addon) to help support our continued development of the project.
+Development of the FLIP Fluids addon is funded solely through sales through marketplaces, and as a small team we truly appreciate your support.

 ### Source Code Dependencies